Parent and Baby Project

 Objectives of the research: To prevent children developing food allergies by: (1) assessing ease and convenience of the approach, (2) assessing whether the approach can reduce food allergies and (3) is affordable, and (4) plan its use across the NHS.

-Methods: (1) Test out the new approach to allergy prevention with a diverse group of parents, carers and healthcare professionals and make any improvements, with 200 parents and carers in four diverse areas in the North-East and South-Coast; then (2) 3000 parents and carers from across UK will have an equal chance of receiving the new advice to introduce solids from 17-weeks or from around 6-months.
+Methods: (1) Test out the new approach to allergy prevention with a diverse group of parents, carers and healthcare professionals and make any improvements, with 200 parents and carers in four diverse areas in the North-East and South-Coast; then (2) 3000 parents and carers from across UK will have an equal chance of receiving the new advice to introduce common food allergens from 17-weeks or from around 6-months.
 We will see whether early introduction reduces food allergies at 12-months of age and (3) is affordable.
 Food allergy will be diagnosed using the usual NHS approach (history, skin, blood tests or food challenge).

 • REC name